-However, if the weather threatens, check our Facebook Page for last minute changes.
+However, if the weather threatens, check HERE on this web page or on our Facebook Page for last minute changes.
 We may change or cancel events if there's a chance our visitors could slip on ice or snow.

 The Friends of Jefferson Barracks invite all Legionaires and WWII history buffs to the current exhibit (Looking Back From 75 Years – The Liberation of Northwestern Europe) in the Ordnance Room Museum at the Jefferson Barracks County Park Historic Site.